Nashville Theft Attorneys

 Serving Mount Juliet, Franklin, Brentwood & the Surrounding Areas

 May McKinney defends people who have been charged with theft crimes in Nashville and throughout the surrounding areas of Tennessee.
-When your freedom and reputation are on the line, our theft crime defense lawyers can work diligently to combat the charges against you, protect your rights, and keep you out of jail.
+When your freedom and reputation are on the line, our theft crime lawyers in Nashville, TN can work diligently to combat the charges against you, protect your rights, and keep you out of jail.

 With nearly 80 years of combined legal experience, our attorneys have extensive knowledge of the law and criminal procedure, especially regarding search and seizure law.
 Search and seizure violations can play a critical role in any case involving missing property or money, and we can use any flaws in the prosecution's case to potentially get the charges against you reduced or dismissed.

 Call (615) 265-6383 today for a free consultation with our Nashville theft crime attorneys!

 Theft is a term that can widely describe various crimes of stealing property without permission.
 Because the word theft has a broad legal meaning that encompasses various degrees of offenses, it is important to know the exact definitions and punishments for each type of theft in Tennessee.